Sergio Salas

-Sergio Salas (born March 21, 1981 in Cochabamba) is a Bolivian former footballer who last played for West Texas United Sockers in the USL Second Division.
+Sergio Salas (born March 21, 1981, in Cochabamba) is a Bolivian former footballer who last played for West Texas United Sockers in the USL Second Division.

 Career

 Youth

 Salas moved from his native Bolivia to the United States as a child, settling with his family in McLean, Virginia.
-He attended Mclean High School, but chose to not to play college soccer, instead turning professional straight out high school when he signed a Project-40 contract with Major League Soccer.
+He attended Mclean High School, but chose not to play college soccer, instead turning professional straight out high school when he signed a Project-40 contract with Major League Soccer.

 Professional

 Salas was drafted in the third round (27th overall) of the 2000 MLS SuperDraft by D.C.
 United.
 He spent most of the season on loan to MLS Pro 40, but played one game, 18 minutes in total for D.C. before being released at the end of the season.
 Following his release from DC, Salas bounced around the American lower-leagues, playing for Northern Virginia Royals in the USL Second Division, and the amateur Indios USA in the National Premier Soccer League, before signing on with Bolivian pro team Club Aurora in 2005.
 In 2006 Salas joined Municipal Real Mamore on a one-year loan.
 That year the Team won the Bolivian 2nd division tournament Simon Bolivar and won promotion to 1st division.

 Salas returned to the United States in 2009 to play for the West Texas United Sockers in the USL Premier Development League, before moving to the Real Maryland Monarchs in the USL Second Division.